 Cleaning a Staghorn Fern

-So you’re in need of cleaning a staghorn fern plant.
+So, your staghorn fern plant is in need of cleaning.
 The first question that likely comes to mind is “How should I clean my staghorn fern?”

 Instead, just mist the plant lightly with lukewarm water, then shake the plant gently to remove excess moisture.
 Repeat weekly to keep the plant dust-free.
 Your staghorn fern will also love being cleaned by a gentle rain, but only if outdoor temperatures are mild.